isomerpages/nlb-reference/_ssh-social-sciences/Role of Boards in setting Executive Director's Compensation.md

 * City of New York (NYC).
 (2016).
 Board and staff structure: Compensation of the Chief Executive of a nonprofit.
 Retrieved July 18, 2017, from NYC Nonprofits website: http://www1.nyc.gov/site/nonprofits/resources/compensation-of-the-chief-executive-of-a-nonprofit.page

 Describes the role of board directors in hiring and establishing the compensation (salary and benefits) of the executive director or CEO.
-Includes a complete copy of the NYC Good Governance Blueprint (Board and Staff Roles & Responsibility Section).
+Includes a complete copy of the NYC Good Governance Blueprint (Board and Staff Roles &amp; Responsibility Section).

 * Clifford, S. (2017).
 How companies actually decide what to pay CEOs.
 Retrieved September 5, 2017, from The Atlantic website: https://www.theatlantic.com/business/archive/2017/06/how-companies-decide-ceo-pay/530127/ T